ngnl666/CoffeeBean/README.md

 ▪️ Intersection Observer API : Replace scroll event, bring more efficiency

-▪️ Return Guard : Use in IF statement
+▪️ Guard Clause : Use in IF statement

 ▪️ RWD : Responsive Website For Pad & Smartphone